Passive (non-electric) flow-through countertop devices:

-Alkaline ionizers produce hydrogen water by reducing (adding electrons to) protons (H+ ions).
-The reduction reaction produces hydrogen gas molecules (H2) at the cathode:
+Alkaline ionizers produce hydrogen water by reducing (adding electrons to) protons in the water (H+ ions).
+The reduction reaction produces hydrogen gas bubbles (H2) at the cathode:

 Recently, a new type of hydrogen water device has emerged on the market, the hydrogen infusion machine (HIM).
-This type of device does not have a conventional "electrolytic cell", and instead produces H2 gas in a small hydrogen gas chamber (using a proton-exchange membrane, PEM).
-Then, rather than depending only on turbulent flow to dissolve the gas into the water, these devices mix the H2 gas into the drinking water stream using a special "dissolver chamber".
-Because these devices do not perform electrolysis on the drinking water, they do not require that the source water contain any level of minerals (TDS or conductivity).
-While they are commonly referred to as "neutral-pH devices", the H2 water they produce will not necessarily be "neutral"; the final pH will be determined by the pH of the source water, which they do not alter.
+This type of device does not have the same type of chamber as a conventional electrolyzer, and instead produces H2 gas in a small hydrogen gas chamber (using a proton-exchange membrane containing solid polymer electrolyte, PEM/SPE).
+Then, rather than depending only on turbulent flow to dissolve the gas into the water, mixes the H2 gas into the drinking water stream using a special "dissolver chamber".
+Because this class of device utilizes specialized electrically-conductive membranes tightly sandwiched between the anode & cathode, the source water need not contain any level of minerals (TDS), and in fact, can produce H2 water even with distilled or RO water sources.
+While it is commonly referred to as a "neutral-pH device", the H2 water produced by an HIM device will not necessarily be "neutral"; the final pH will be determined by the pH of the source water, which it typically does not alter.

-Hydrogen tablets contain a "finite" amount of magnesium, and therefore can only produce a "finite" amount of hydrogen gas.
-But, electric devices have no such limitation, and therefore have essentially an "infinite" supply of electrons for producing H2 gas (at least, as long as there is power available).
-As a consequence, we need not be concerned with the container size from which the 6mL test sample is taken when interpreting the PPM's measured using H2Blue.
-We know that, since electric devices can produce H2 water continuously, any sample taken from the machine will likely be representative of its ability to provide any volume of H2 water at that concentration.
-Therefore, to know how much H2 we will ingest, we only need to know two things:
+Hydrogen tablets contain a finite amount of magnesium, and therefore can only produce a finite amount of hydrogen gas.
+They are also placed into a finite amount of water, which dictates (along with other variables) the maximum ppm’s which can be measured.
+But, electric flow-through devices have no such limitation, and therefore essentially have an unlimited supply of electrons for producing H2 gas (at least, as long as there is power available), as well as an unlimited supply of water.
+As a consequence, we need not be concerned with the container size from which the 6 mL test sample is taken when interpreting the ppm's measured using H2Blue.
+We know that, since electric flow-through devices can produce H2 water continuously, any test sample taken directly from the machine will likely be representative of its ability to provide any volume of H2 water at that concentration (within the design constraints of the machine).
+Therefore, to determine how much H2 we will ingest, we only need to know two things:

-2) The total volume of water consumed (liters).
+2) The total volume of H2 water consumed (liters).